jolicode/docker-starter/README.md

 ### Use MySQL instead of PostgreSQL

-I order to use MySQL, you will need to revert this diff:
+In order to use MySQL, you will need to revert this diff:

 ```diff
 diff --git a/infrastructure/docker/docker-compose.builder.yml b/infrastructure/docker/docker-compose.builder.yml